weewx/weewx/docs_src/quickstarts/pip.md

 probably want to switch to using real hardware.
 This is how to reconfigure.

 === "systemd"

-    Systems that use systemd, e.g., Debian, Redhat, SUSE

     ```shell
     # Stop the weewx daemon: